Juan Camilo Osorio

 My work emphasizes the tension between cities, inequality, and environmental conflict.
 I focus on the political economy of climate adaptation planning and disaster recovery, studying urban conflicts where social and environmental inequality exacerbate each other.
 In particular, I study the decentralization of power, institutions and planning processes — and its impacts on social, economic and environmental transformation to build equity and justice.

 .
-Professional Architect: Universidad Nacional de Colombia.
-Bogota, Colombia
+Bachelor of Architecture: Universidad Nacional de Colombia.
+Bogotá, Colombia

 .
-Masters in Regional Planning: University of Massachusetts-Amherst
+Master of Regional Planning: University of Massachusetts-Amherst

 .
-PhD in Urban Studies & Planning (in progress): Massachusetts Institute of Technology
+PhD in Urban Studies & Planning (ABD – in progress): Massachusetts Institute of Technology

 OFFICE HOURS: Wednesdays: 10am-1pm (by appointment via Starfish )